 Behavior, Ecology, Conservation

-In our lab group we study human-wildlife coexistence, often viewing the issues from the point of view of the wildlife.
+In our lab group we study human-wildlife interactions, often viewing the challenge and problems from the point of view of the wildlife.
+Like the Lorax who "speaks for the trees", we use animal senses to try to speak (and listen, smell, feel) for the wildlife.
 By understanding how animals sense and respond (or not) to a fast-changing human-affected environment, we are striving to produce sustainable solutions for conservation and better understand and illustrate the importance of biodiversity for society.

 Sonic Nets